trentlarson/endorser-ch/README.md

     fs.appendFileSync('metrics-given-hours.csv', monthStr + ',' + monthSum + '\n')
   }
 }

+// Now you can fill out the spreadsheet graphs.
+// To edit the data ranges in LibreOffice, right-click a graph, choose "Edit", then hit "Data Rannges" icon at top.

 //// The following are only available if you retrieved private data.